mihaj/mihaj.github.io/_posts/2020-10-22-need-a-generated-key.md

 tags: c#
 ---

-Need a generated key for your password or api key?
+Do you need a generated key for your password or api key?

 Open up a `C# interactive console` in Visual Studio and paste this lines: